stackhpc/ansible-role-openhpc/README.md

 [slurm.conf](https://slurm.schedmd.com/slurm.conf.html).
 Keys are slurm.conf
 parameter names and values are lists or strings as appropriate.
 This can be used to supplement or override the template defaults.
+Templated parameters can also be removed by setting the value to the literal string `'omit'` - note that this is *not the same* as the Ansible `omit` [special variable](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html#term-omit).

-Templated parameters can also be removed by setting the value to the literal string`'omit'` - note that this is *not the same* as the Ansible `omit` [special variable](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html#term-omit).
+`openhpc_cgroup_config`: Optional.
+Mapping of additional parameters and values for [cgroup.conf](https://slurm.schedmd.com/cgroup.conf.html).
+Keys are cgroup.conf parameter names and values are lists or strings as appropriate.
+This can be used to supplement or override the template defaults.
+Templated parameters can also be removed by setting the value to the literal string `'omit'` - note that this is *not the same* as the Ansible `omit` [special variable](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html#term-omit).

 `openhpc_ram_multiplier`: Optional, default `0.95`.
 Multiplier used in the calculation: `total_memory * openhpc_ram_multiplier` when setting `RealMemory` for the partition in slurm.conf.
 Can be overriden on a per partition basis using `openhpc_slurm_partitions.ram_multiplier`.
 Has no effect if `openhpc_slurm_partitions.ram_mb` is set.